jitu660/vanilla-js-UI-elements/README.md

-# vanilla-js-UI-elements
+# vanilla-ts-UI-elements

-Just some UI elements created for practice and learning purpose in my free time.
+Just some UI elements created for practicing and learning TS in my free time.